shelbygreen/everylot/README.md

 # every lot bot

 This is a fork of the *everylotbot* library by Neil Freeman.
 It is a Twitter bot that tweets a Google Street View image of every single lot, whether vacant or not, in Tallahassee, FL.
 It is currently running at [@everylottallahassee](https://twitter.com/everylotinTLH).
-The purpose of this bot is heighten your perception of Tallahassee and illuminate spatial disparities -- read more about that [here](http://fakeisthenewreal.org/everylot/).
+This bot has no particular purpose.
+I just hope it brings you some value and illuminates your perception of spatial disparities -- read more about that [here](http://fakeisthenewreal.org/everylot/).

 ## what you'll need to build your own

 * Python 3.x
 * A fresh Twitter account and a Twitter app, with registered keys
 * A Google Streetview API token.